howerj/cdb/readme.md

 flexible than they could be in general.
 Embedded systems pose some interesting constraints (eschewing allocation via "malloc", lack of a file-system, and more).
-By designing the library for an embedded system we can make a library more useful not only for those systems but for hosted systems as well (eg. By providing callbacks for the FILE functions we can redirect them to wherever we like, the CDB file could be stored remotely and accessed via TCP, or it could be stored locally using a normal file, or it could be stored in memory).
+By designing the library for an embedded system we can make a library more useful not only for those systems but for hosted systems as well (e.g. By providing callbacks for the FILE functions we can redirect them to wherever we like, the CDB file could be stored remotely and accessed via TCP, or it could be stored locally using a normal file, or it could be stored in memory).

-There are two sets of functions that should be abstracted out in nearly every library, memory allocation (or even better, the caller can pass in fixed length structures if possible) and Input/Output functions (including logging!).
+There are two sets of functions that should be abstracted out in nearly every C library, memory allocation (or even better, the caller can pass in fixed length structures if possible) and Input/Output functions (including logging!).
 This library does both.